prcutler/pi-dial/README.md

 * My best friend who wishes to remain nameless for designing the CAD files for the enclosure.
 * Last, but not least, my wonderful wife, who fixed the list problem mentioned in the Notes above.

+## How to contribute

+Imposter syndrome disclaimer: I want your help.
+No really, I do.
+I'm a hobbyist with a lot to learn about Python.

+There might be a little voice inside that tells you you're not ready; that you need to do one more tutorial, or learn another framework, or write a few more blog posts before you can help me with this project.

+I assure you, that's not the case.

+And you don't just have to write code.
+You can help out by writing documentation, tests, or even by giving feedback about this work.
+(And yes, that includes giving feedback about the contribution guidelines.)

+Thank you for contributing!

+Questions?
+Bugs?
+Feel free to file an issue and let me know!
+Thanks!